wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/advanced-settings.rst

 #.
 Periodically, Wazuh checks that the Audit Policies and the SACLs are configured as expected.
 You can modify the frequency of this verification with :ref:`windows_audit_interval <reference_ossec_syscheck_windows_audit_interval>`.

-If your Windows OS version is later than Windows Vista but the system didn’t automatically configure the audit policies, see the :ref:`Manual configuration of the Local Audit Policies in Windows <manual_configuration_of_the_local_audit_policies_in_windows>` guide.
+If your Windows OS version is later than Windows Vista but the system didn’t automatically configure the audit policies, see the :ref:`manual_configuration_of_the_local_audit_policies_in_windows` guide.

 The following table establishes a correspondence between audit fields and their equivalent fields in an alert when who-data is enabled: